 How to calculate the distance between two points?

-Another backwards way of calculating the distance between two points is through using the midpoint.
+Another backward way of calculating the distance between two points is through using the midpoint.
 Sometimes only the initial point and the midpoint are given.
-In this case, you first need to calculate the distance between the initial and midpoint, and then multiply the result by 2.
+In this case, you first need to calculate the distance between the initial and midpoint and then multiply the result by 2.
 For more information on the midpoint, visit the midpoint calculator.

 In the coordinate plane, the distance between points is defined as the square root of the distance between coordinates squared.